 Those headaches were awful.
 They would start as a dull ache in the morning and I would be shut down by the evening.
 Several months later, the headache returned.
 I had a toothache in the roots of those molars as well.
 I got out the yellow pages.
 I had gotten my first massage a few months earlier from a guy who had recently taken neuromuscular classes.
 (By the way, he is now a regular client of mine.)
 I went to a neuromuscular therapist who gave me a great deal of relief in an hour for $40.
-I saw her weekly for quite a while.
-I had no idea at that time that I would end up writing about NMT.
+I saw her weekly for a while.

 I created my TMJ issue by grinding my teeth while weight-lifting and chewing on pens at work.
 I’ve had people come to me with similar problems from chewing on toothpicks or grinding their teeth at night.
 Most people do not have a good explanation about why their jaw is so large or tight.
 This usually develops as a problem that is secondary to imbalances in the cranium and neck.

 How You Activate and Intensify This Pain Pattern

 This, like other masseter trigger points, is usually activated by unusual jaw activity, like crunching ice, busting popcorn kernels, or chewing on toothpicks.
 Nearby joint problems, especially the upper neck joints, are usually a part of perpetuating this pattern.